Parenting advice on how to raise strong, confident daughters from the inside out

 Solutions To Boost Girls’ Leadership Abilities

 There are proven ways to help kids follow less and lead more.
 But the best news is that these same leadership traits will help boost your daughter’s potential for success in every arena of life both now and forever.
 So what are you waiting for?
-Here is how to apply those findings from my book, The Big Book of Parenting Solutions, to help our daughters succeed:
+Here is how to apply those findings from my book, The Big Book of Parenting Solutions, to help our daughters succeed from the inside out!

 The Girl Scouts of the USA study found that regardless of age, gender, regions, or income, girls identify with immediate family members and relatives—most particularly their mothers—as those they most admire.
 Be the example you want your daughter to copy.